Artwork of COVID-19 virus from electron microscope imaging. © Shutterstock/Midnight Movement

 Wildlife contributes to food security and livelihoods of many local communities in the world.
 However, it is important to eat meat in a way that is safe for human health, as well as sustainable for animal populations.
 COVID-19, like Ebola, is caused by a virus which reached humans from other animals.
 COVID-19 probably originated in bats and may have infected other wild mammals before humans.
 Viruses and bacteria have come to humans from other species throughout our evolution.
 During evolution, this sometimes gave benefits.
 Thus, parts of our cells were originally independent bacteria.
 However, the adaptation process can be slow and dangerous.

-The risk of death from COVID-19 is highest for humans more than 60-70 years old.
-Trying to save lives has stressed the medical services in countries with advanced economies and is starting to do so in emerging economies.
-There will be consequences for conservation.
-One effect will be widespread damage to livelihoods, with people compensating by using more resources, not always sustainably.
-However, there may also be beneficial effects for Climate Change, through people learning to work more from home and using less fossil fuel for distant travel.
+Trying to save lives has stressed the medical services and economies in countries around the world.
+There have been consequences for conservation.
+One effect has been widespread damage to livelihoods, with people compensating by using more resources, not always sustainably.
+However, there have also been beneficial effects for Climate Change, through people learning to work more from home and using less fossil fuel for distant travel.

 Primates are good to watch and dangerous to eat. © Shutterstock/Julian Popov

 There are steps to take both for the future and immediately.
 We need to think very carefully, to avoid doing harm to the environment and to ourselves.
 For example, some people say that COVID-19 is a reason for humans not to eat other animals, or even associate with them.
 However, humans have adapted to viruses and bacteria from wild and domestic animals for millennia.
 Our bodies contain many micro-organisms, mostly useful to us.
 We associate with animals whatever we do, from grubs in the soil on which infants crawl to birds and mammals visiting our houses.
 Nonetheless, any food from the wild needs to be healthy and sustainably managed.